jonasw234/vim-mucomplete-minisnip/README.md

 Add the following to your .vimrc:
 `let mucomplete#user_mappings          = {'minisnip': "\<C-r>=MUcompleteMinisnip#complete()\<CR>"}`
 and add the `minisnip` chain somewhere to your completion chains.
+Use a plugin manager or manual installation to add “MUcompleteMinisnip.vim” to your autoload directory.